-What is Collateralized Mortgage Obligations?
+What Are Collateralized Mortgage Obligations?

-Collateralized Mortgage Obligation (CMO) is a type of mortgage-backed investment wherein a number of mortgages are pooled in together and sold as investment securities.
+Collateralized Mortgage Obligation (CMO) is a type of mortgage-backed investment wherein a number of mortgages are pooled together and sold as investment securities.
 Cash inflow occurs when the borrowers repay their loans which are then paid out to the CMO investors.

 Collateralized Mortgage Obligation is divided into various risk categories known as tranches.
 These multiple classes are meant for investors with different risk appetites and return expectations.
 They have different maturity dates and are ranked according to the priority of payments i.e., and some tranches are paid off before others.
 As a result, each tranche behaves as separate security with different outstanding principal and coupons.